Appreciative Inquiry Practitioner Certification Program

-Our AI Practitioner certification program is a hybrid residency/online program that includes foundational training in AI and experiential learning opportunities in tools and techniques for applying AI in a variety of settings and levels within any organizational system.
+Our Appreciative Inquiry (AI) Practitioner certification program is a hybrid residency/online program.
+It includes foundational training in AI and experiential learning opportunities in tools and techniques for applying the principles of Appreciative Inquiry in a variety of settings and levels within any organizational system.
 If you're interested in receiving an Appreciative Inquiry certification online, read on to learn how Champlain College can help.

 - How and why Appreciative Inquiry works